DoodleScheduling/hiring-challenges/backend-engineer/README.md

 # What we expect
 It is OK if the challenge is not completed.
 Try to **prioritize** it by what you think is more important.
-Please include a `README.md` file, that describes to us what motivated your technology choices, how you tackled the task, what you would do differently were you given more time, what you would differently a second time around, etc.
+Please include a `README.md` file, that describes to us what motivated your technology choices, how you tackled the task, what you would do differently were you given more time, what you would do differently a second time around, etc.

 Here are some pointers for you of things we will be looking for: